 Posting ERAs :

 1. Click on the Payer or the Open ERA button of the ERA to be posted.
-This opens the ERA page as in Image 4.
+This opens the ERA page, as shown in Image 4.

-When the claim status code indicated is 19 ( CoB is for a crossover claim) and if the secondary insurance indicated in the ERA is not present in the patient’s record, so as to facilitate the COB posting & to efficiently move the line(s) to secondary responsibility, the system will automatically create the secondary insurance for the patient as part of the auto-posting process.
-The system will use the secondary insurance name and patient insurance id presented in the electronic remit to create the secondary insurance for the patient.
-If the secondary insurance is already present in the patient demographics, the system will simply add insurance to the Case.
+When the claim status code indicated is 19 ( COB is for a crossover claim), and if the secondary insurance indicated in the ERA is not present in the patient’s record, so as to facilitate the COB posting and efficiently move the line(s) to secondary responsibility, the system will automatically create secondary insurance for the patient as part of the auto-posting process.

 In the process of adding secondary insurance for the patient, if the insurance company is not present in the insurance master, the system will first auto-create the insurance company with generic information.
 Please note – users will need to complete any missing secondary insurance information in both the insurance company master and inpatient insurance records.

 In order to prevent inadvertent auto-posting of negative amounts by users that can result in posting errors, the claim selection checkbox in the ERA screen is disabled when a negative amt. is present in the remit.
-Below are the couple of the negative amount ERA posting scenarios where the system will prevent selection of the claim for auto-posting –
+Below are a couple of the negative amount ERA posting scenarios where the system will prevent selection of the claim for auto-posting:

 2. If the Paid Amt. is a negative amount; see Image 5.1

-However, if the sum of adjustments is a negative value, the claim can be selected for posting but the system will display a warning in the ERA posting screen.
-Users will need to make necessary corrections and post the ERA.
+However, if the sum of adjustments is a negative value, the claim can be selected for posting, but the system will display a warning in the ERA posting screen.
+Users will need to make the necessary corrections and post the ERA.

-Exception: ERAs with CO-144 negative adjustments can be auto-posted.
+Exception: ERAs with CO-144 and OA-94 negative adjustments can be auto-posted.

-4. User can selectively check the items for posting.
-Check boxes are provided (see item marked 8 in Image 6) so that users need not post the ERA completely in one go; they can select the items that needs to be posted and complete the rest Later.
+4a.
+The user can selectively check the items for posting.
+Check boxes are provided (see item marked 8 in Image 6) so that users need not post the ERA completely in one go; they can select the items that need to be posted and complete the rest later.
 This is helpful when the ERAs are large.
 But users have to exit and reopen the ERA to continue posting.

 5. Allowed Amount(ERA) will be red-texted if less than the calculated allowed amount based on the fee schedule and orange-texted if it is higher.
-Also, Mouseover on ‘Allowed Amt (Fee Schedule)’ will display per unit allowed and the calculated allowed amount based on the no. of units.
+Also, a mouseover on ‘Allowed Amt (Fee Schedule)’ will display per unit allowed and the calculated allowed amount based on the number of units.